BeyondAntares/Hello-world/README.md

 # Hello-world
+***
+>“Shoot for the moon.
+Even if you miss, you'll land among the stars.”
+>― Norman Vincent Peale
+> So why not shoot for the biggest one out there?

 My first repository and introduction to GitHub

 Welcome to the Beyond Antares GitHub page.
 This is a centralised and consolidated page that holds